 I then grind, hand sand, sharpen and etch my signature into the knives before epoxying the knife blanks with the wooden handle pieces.
 The mosaic pins are made by a talented woman in Oregon named Sally Martin.
-Sally makes beautiful designs I have so much fun choosing each knife's pins based on the handle wood's color and figure.
+Sally makes beautiful designs, and I have so much fun choosing each set of pins based on the handle wood's color and figure.

 Once the epoxy is cured, I shape the handle, buff the wood, and etch the blade to show what the steel will look like as it develops its own patina with age.
 Each knife gets its edge tested, just to make sure it is working as it should, and is placed in a little box to be sent off to you!